What is Amazon Athena?

 Which data sources are supported?

 Athena provides built-in connectors to 30 popular AWS, on-premises, and other cloud data stores, including Amazon Redshift, Amazon DynamoDB, Google BigQuery, Google Cloud Storage, Azure Synapse, Azure Data Lake Storage, Snowflake, and SAP Hana.
-You can use these connectors to enable SQL analytics use cases on structured, semi-structured, object, graph, time-series, and other data storage types.
-For a list of supported sources, review the Amazon Athena User Guide: Available data source connectors.
+You can use these connectors to enable SQL analytics use cases on structured, semistructured, object, graph, time series, and other data storage types.
+For a list of supported sources, see Using Athena data source connectors.

 You can also use the Athena data connector SDK to create a custom data source connector and query it with Athena.
 Get started by reviewing the documentation and example connector implementation.

 Which use cases does federated query enable?